mietek/pol/README.md

 Everything isn't easy, and this particular feature is my nemesis.
 Perhaps a measure of its value is the difficulty of its implementation.
 A character string is an awkward entity.
 Mostly because there is nowhere to put it.
 Numeric literals go on the stack in a most natural fashion.
 Character strings won't fit, and that isn't what we want to do with them anyway.

 My solution is this.
 When you see a character string, leave it alone.
-Put on the stack a descriptor giving the address of the first charactere and the number of characters in the string.
+Put on the stack a descriptor giving the address of the first character and the number of characters in the string.
 Skip over the string.
 That is, advance the input pointer to its end.
 You can't do it in quite that order, of course, because only by skipping can you discover the number of characters.

 What does a character string look like?
 Of all the ways you might choose, one is completely natural: